jonasblixt/punchboot/README.md

 ![PB Rollback](doc/rollback.png)

 The left most column describes a simplified way a linux system could initiate an upgrade.
 In this case System A is active and System B is to be prepared and eventually activated.

-The new software is written to System B, verified, PB_GPT_ATTR_OK, PB_GPT_ATTR_ROLLBACK is reset and PB_GPT_ATTR_COUNTER is programmed to a desired try-count.
+The new software is written to System B and verified then system A verified flag, error bits must be reset and boot try counter is programmed to a desired try-count.
 A cleared OK bit but set counter constitutes and upgrade state and punchboot will try to start this system and decrement the counter unless the counter has reched zero.

-If the counter reaches zero the PB_GPT_ATTR_ROLLBACK error bit is set and System A is automatically activated again (Rollback event)
+If the counter reaches zero the error bit is set and System A is automatically activated again (Rollback event)

 At this point the upgrade is staged, and the OK bit of System A can be cleared and finally the system is reset.

 Punchboot recognizes that none of the System partitions has the OK bit set but System B has a non-zero counter.
 System B is started.

 When returning back to the upgrade application in linux final checks can be performed, for example checking connectivity and such before finally setting the OK bit of system B and thus permanently activate System B

 ## Device identity